Listening to God and Stilling Our Wandering Mind

 It can be quite an overwhelming experience, and it's little wonder that we find all sorts of ways to try to block this noise out in our idle time, by listening to music, checking our phones, watching a video or reading a book.

 I wish I had known back then what I know now.
-Then, like Michelle, Chief Prayer Officer of Discovering Prayer, I might not have been so impatient with myself.
+Then, like Michelle, Discovering Prayer's Director, I might not have been so impatient with myself.

 All this internal noise comes from what neuroscientists refer to as our default mode network (Gilbert 2007).
 It's a set of tracks in our mind that activate 'by default' when we are not involved in a particular task and our brain is in a state of 'wakeful rest'.
 It is the network around which zoom all of the ideas that our mind is processing about ourselves and about other people.
 It is also the network that helps us to remember the past and plan for the future.